MTES-MCT/ecobalyse-method-tooling/food/metadata/README.md

 5. Merge new activities into `$ECOBALYSE_DATA/activities.json`
 6. Copy reference CSVs to `$ECOBALYSE_DATA/food/metadata/`

-The `--add-old-suffix` flag adds a `(2025)` suffix to pre-existing activity and ingredient displayNames.
+The `--add-old-suffix` flag adds a ` (2025)` suffix to pre-existing activity and ingredient displayNames and a `-2025` suffix to their aliases.
 Activities reused by new ingredients keep their original displayName. **Use it only on the first variant merge** — subsequent variants would incorrectly suffix the previously merged ingredients.

-Variants: `FR`, `ORG`, `UE`, `OI`, `NUE`.
+Variants: `FR`, `BIO`, `UE`, `OI`, `NUE`.

 ### Step 2: Regenerate Ingredients in ecobalyse-data